ignatandrei/RSCG_Examples/book/about.md

 ## Content of the book

-You will find in this book code examples about >10 Roslyn Source Code Generator (RSCG) that can be useful for you.
+You will find in this book code examples 27 Roslyn Source Code Generator (RSCG) that can be useful for you.
 That means, you will write more elegant and concise code - even if the generators code is not always nice to look.

 ## Are those examples ready for production?